-Secondary research questions:
+Secondary research question:

-- Do children, who have been entitled to FSM, benefit to the same extent as other children from using the onebillion apps as assessed by the PTM? - Is the onebillion apps programme equally effective for girls and boys as assessed by the PTM?
+• Do children, who have been entitled to FSM, benefit to the same extent as other children from using the onebillion apps as assessed by the PTM?

 Design

 The design is an RCT, with two trial-arms, an intervention and a control group, and a pre- and a post-test.
 113 primary schools (1124 pupils; 552 girls) were recruited to participate in the trial.
 The apps will be used in addition to normal classroom numeracy teaching.
 Schools were eligible to participate if they had at least 15 children in Year 1, had not used the apps before and have a sufficient number of iPads to implement the intervention with small groups of children.